Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **A. Kanban boards** ✅

-### Question-104
+### Question-23

 Your team uses an agile development approach.

 You need to recommend a branching strategy for the team's Git repository.

 The strategy must meet the following requirements.

 - Provide the ability to work on multiple independent tasks in parallel.

-- Ensure that checked-in code remains in a releasable state always.
+- **Ensure that checked-in code remains in a releasable state always**.

 - Ensure that new features can be abandoned at any time.